akupiec/uj_scripting/js/minecraft_schema_builder/readme.md

 2. run command `bun index.ts`
 3. copy content one of the generated files `*.out`
 4. paste content to minecraft scripting box and run it
-5. enjoy building... it will take some time :D (darkest-castle have more then 1 000 000 000 blocks)
+5. enjoy building... it will take some time :D

 ## Bonus

-Due to my struggles with minecraft scripts I started TDD so there are some tests ^_^
+Due to my struggles with minecraft scripts I started TDD, so there are some tests ^_^

 command to run: `bun test` or `pnpm test`